panaverse/learn-nextjs/hackathon_one/readme.md

 Note: We are using Sanity in order to support [Visual Editing](https://www.sanity.io/docs/vercel-visual-editing).
 You can learn more about visual editing by reading this [blog post](https://www.sanity.io/blog/visual-editing-sanity-vercel).

+## Advanced Features

+Once implementing the above basic functionality, you will add user signin and signup fuctionality i.e. and user management module.
+In addition, you will add a admin panel from where the admin can do Order Fulfillment, Manage Inventory, etc.